hugomarquez/Spreeference/README.md

 ## Overview
-The reason for this gem is to extract from Spree Core, the Preferences functionality, which can be used in other projects besides Spree and e-commerce,
+The reason for this gem is to extract from Spree Core the Preferences functionality, which can be used in other projects besides Spree and e-commerce,

 Copyright (c) 2009-2015 [Spree Commerce][1] and [Contributors][2], released under the [New BSD License][3]